DebadityaMalakar/ClassPro-FORK/README.md

 > - `NEXT_PUBLIC_URL` is the [backend](https://github.com/rahuletto/goscraper) that you have to deploy it by yourself and link it
 > - `NEXT_PUBLIC_VALIDATION_KEY` should be an unique key that should match with the backend server..
 This key is used to validate if the requests are authentic and from desired frontend
 > - `NEXT_PUBLIC_SERVICE_KEY` and `NEXT_PUBLIC_SUPABASE_URL` should be your supabase SERVICE key and ANON key.
+> - `NEXT_PUBLIC_SUPPORTED_UIDS` should be your SRM Mail ID without the @srmist.edu.in part and seperated by "," like "abxxxx, cdyyyy".
 >
 > Host it, get the url, use it and enjoy!